5 Roofing Maintenance Tips to Extend Your Roof’s Lifetime

 So What Can I Do To “Keep the Tears From Falling” . . .
 Into My Home?

 The best time to install a reflective coating is during installation, but you can also have it reapplied before your roof begins to show signs of deterioration.
-This coating will reduce the amount of thermal energy the roof absorbs and help prevent thermal shock – when the roof expands and then shrinks due to heat, warping and cracking in the process.
+This coating will reduce the amount of thermal energy the roof absorbs to help prevent thermal shock – when the roof expands and then shrinks due to heat, warping and cracking in the process.

 Reflective coatings are usually categorized into two types: water-based acrylic and aluminum coating.

-Acrylic coatings are the more common and usually the best choice for your home roof.do an excellent job defending against Infrared heat from the sun, effectively reducing how much heat is passed through the shingles roof core – and into the house.
+Acrylic coatings are the more common and usually the best choice for your home roof.
+It does an excellent job defending against Infrared heat from the sun, effectively reducing how much heat is passed through the shingles roof core – and into the house.
 This is a nice bonus, as it can help more effectively insulate your home and keep temperatures down – reducing your air-conditioning costs as well.
 Acrylic coatings are also usually the cheapest form of reflective coating, so they can be the most cost-effective over the long run and are cheap to reapply over time.

 But acrylic does have its own shortcomings; it doesn’t stand up well to puddles of water for long duration of time.
 This may not be as much of a concern for Phoenix residences as it me be to someone in the mid-west.